kubrickfr/avsc-wiki/Quickstart.md

 ## Server implementation

 So far, we haven't said anything about how API responses will be computed.
-This is where servers come in: server provide the logic powering our API.
+This is where servers come in: servers provide the logic powering our API.

 ```javascript
 const urlCache = new Map(); // We'll use an in-memory map to store links.